tolvanea/teensy3_keyboard_controller/documentation/project_description.md

         * Also, different keyboards have different connections, so each person has to figure out how pins in flat cable correspond to keys in keyboard.
         * Keyboard firmware can be shared between participants.
     * USB library considerations
-        * Using existing rust usb-libraries is easy.
-However, currently only two microcontrollers have this support.
-(One of them is STM32 bluepill.)
+        * If USB libraries exists for rust, then project is easy.
+However, currently only two microcontrollers have this support, where one of them is STM32 bluepill.
+Being more precise, USB "HID" libraries are required for microcontroller to pretend keyboard.
         * Generating bindings to c/c++ is harder, but should be valid option for any microcontroller. (e.g. for Teensy and Longan nano)
-        * Modifying existing rust usb-libraries to add device support is probably outside the scope of this course.
+        * Modifying existing rust usb-libraries to add support for custom device is probably outside the scope of this course.
 (BTW, Longan nano is very similar to STM32 bluepill)

 3. **Tentative list of features per credit (1 cr = 27 hours / person), and a tentative span of study credits per participant per list of features (1-3 cr per student).
 The point is to give an idea of how many study credits a person can earn by participating in this project.
 This requirement is set by university policy.**
     * USB-libraries, choose one:
         * 0cr: Using existing rust library
         * 1cr: Generating bindings to existing c/c++ library.
-It would be good to publish this.
+It would be good to publish the bindings if this is chosen.
-        * 3-5cr: Modifying existing rust library to add compatibility for own device.
-It is mandatory to publish it if this is achieved.
+        * 3-5cr: Modifying existing rust library to add compatibility for own custom device.
+It is absolutely mandatory to publish it if this is achieved.
     * 0cr: connecting keyboard to microcontroller
+        * **Edit afterwards: This may not be easy if person does not have proper soldering equipment nor good soldering skills.
+Cough cough.**
     * 1-2cr: Writing keyboard firmware
+        * **Edit afterwards: Naive keyboard controller implementation is easy, but more sophisticated ones requires quite some thought and pondering.
+1-2 credits is quite good for that.**

 4. **A brief assessment of project difficulty.**
     * Depends on library support, could be easy, could be hard.
 I expect it to be from easy to medium:
+    * **Edit afterwards: This is a challenging medium.**

 5. **Availability and location of related physical devices**
     * Microcontroller: buy online